 - Be at least 18 years old

-- Have a valid Social Security number
+- Have a Social Security number that's valid

 - Pass a background check

-- Have an email address
+- Have a working email address

 - Complete four days of training

 - Complete an application and pass an assessment (questions are available in Spanish, but you may need to take an English proficiency test)